brianhung7/Island-Survival/README.md

 <img src="imgs/wireframeWelcome.png" alt="Welcome Wireframe">
 <img src="imgs/wireframeMain.png" alt="Gameplay Wireframe">

-<h2>==Goal==</h2>
+<h2>==Description==</h2>
-Create a game where you crashed on an island and have to survive by managing health, thirst, and hunter to 10 years before escaping to win.
+Island Survival is a game where you crashed on an island and have to survive by managing health, thirst, and hunter to 10 years before escaping to win.

 https://brianhung7.github.io/Project-Tomagotchi/